There is a lot of confusion when it comes to what coffee drink you should have. Espresso or just regular old coffee?

 Espresso vs. coffee, which is right for you?

-It’s a trade-off – coffee has a milder flavor profile versus espresso’s strong taste, but it takes less work, so great for those days when you have limited time for breakfast!
+It’s a trade-off – coffee has a milder flavor profile versus espresso’s strong taste, but it takes less work, so it’s great for those days when you have limited time for breakfast!

 I like to drink coffee in the mornings to enjoy the coffee flavor longer but switch to espresso later in the day because I like the strength.